-Well thank you once again for joining me as we continue in our study through the book of Genesis, I’m Randy Duncan, and in this episode we’ll be covering chapter 44, which will see Joseph’s climatic testing of his brothers.
+Well thank you once again for joining me as we continue in our study through the book of Genesis, I’m Randy Duncan, and in this episode we’ll be covering Genesis 44, which will see Joseph’s climatic testing of his brothers.

 But as a quick reminder, in the last episode, we saw Joseph’s brothers come back down to Egypt for more food, but this time, with their youngest brother Benjamin.
 The brothers are brought before Joseph, where he questions them about their youngest brother and their father.
 Upon seeing them and hearing their report, Joseph has to excuse himself to weep, as he is overcome with emotion.
 But ultimately, they share a meal with him, where they all ate, and drank and were content.